 The key responsibilities assigned to the state and territory regulators include granting licences, monitoring compliance of gambling operators and enforcement of legislation where necessary.
 The key regulators in each jurisdiction are:

 - New South Wales: Liquor and Gaming NSW;

-- Victoria: Victorian Commission for Gambling and Liquor Regulation and the Department of Justice and Regulation;
+- Victoria: Victorian Commission for Gambling and Liquor Regulation and the Department of Justice and Community Safety;

 - Australian Capital Territory: ACT Gambling and Racing Commission;